MobilePayDev/MobilePay-Subscriptions/docs/index.md

 |**external_id**       |string      | required |*The identifier of a specific payment in the external merchant's system.
 Maximum length is 30 characters*||
 |**description**       |string(60)  | required |*Additional information of the __Subscription Payment__.*||

-The `POST /api/merchants/me/paymentrequests` service returns HTTP 202 - Accepted response if at least one payment is provided in the request payload.
+<a name="subscription-payments_response"></a>The `POST /api/merchants/me/paymentrequests` service returns HTTP 202 - Accepted response if at least one payment is provided in the request payload.

 The response body containts two lists:
 * **pending_payments** - a map of newly generated Subscription payment ID and the external ID, that where accepted for processing and now are in a _Pending_ state.